thomas-sittler/jekyll-now/_posts/2018-03-13-utilitarianism.md

 title: "The formal structure of ethical theories"
 ---

-_Note: absolutely nothing new here.
-I wrote this for exam revision._

 What is utilitarianism?
 Utilitarianism is an ethical theory.
 It states that each of us ought to do whatever maximises the sum of everybody's happiness.
 There are many ways to precisify this slogan, and hence many flavours of utilitarianism.
 The simplest one is hedonistic total utilitarianism.
 This diagram illustrates how someone who follows the blue lines at each decision node ends up endorsing hedonistic total utilitarianism.

 [![consequentialism](../images/consequentialism.png)](/images/consequentialism.png)